rickmora98/Deep-Learning/README.md

-# deep-learning-challenge
+# Deep-Learning

-This repository contains my solutions to Data Analytics Bootcamp Homework Assignment for week #21.<br>

-This assignment examines the performance of a TensorFlow Keras deep learning model and whether that performance can be enhanced with optimization and different data preprocessing techniques.<br>
+This project examines the performance of a TensorFlow Keras deep learning model and whether that performance can be enhanced with optimization and different data preprocessing techniques.<br>

 To examine the data, code files, and final report, their locations are indicated in the tree below.